 The primary reason why Ethanol has been promoted so heavily is because it is a product that is made from corn, and from the USA.
 Last year (2006), roughly 20% of all crops grown in the USA were grown as corn and then used up for producing Ethanol.
 Before Ethanol, that corn was used as food for people and for livestock, toward our National food supply.
 There are already great concerns that even that 20% reduction of available corn for food uses is endangering our food supply.
 As long as weather is good, we may be fine, but if there are any weather anomalies where crops are damaged or destroyed, there may be immediate food supply crises.
 With no obvious solution except to start importing food and corn!

-That 20% of the entire National corn crop used to create Ethanol generates around 5 billion gallons of Ethanol.
+That 20% of the entire National corn crop used to create Ethanol generates around 5 billion gallons of Ethanol (in a year).
 This might sound like a lot, but it is not when compared to our usage of gasoline.
 A simple way that we can see this is to note that there are presently 140 million drivers in the US, and the average driver drives 12,000 miles per year.
 For that mileage, the average driver buys a little over 600 gallons of gasoline per year (at an average of 20 miles per gallon of gasoline).
 So, between all those drivers, (multiplying) we see that about 84 billion gallons of gasoline are used up by private drivers each year.
 If we add in the many large trucks and the millions of smaller trucks, and railroads and airliners and taxis and all the rest, government figures show that roughly 200 billion gallons of gasoline or diesel are used each year in the USA.

 The 5 billion gallons of Ethanol currently made from 1/5 of all the corn crop is therefore only about 1/40 of the actual consumption!